Skip to main content

 Short answers based on how the planner actually models payroll layers, NIIT, and state corporate tax.

-The 0.9% Additional Medicare applies to wages above the remaining threshold after household W-2 wages.
-The tool shows a $200,000 default threshold for Single (and higher thresholds for MFJ).
+The 0.9% Additional Medicare applies to wages above the remaining threshold after the owner’s outside W-2 wages and, for MFJ, spouse W-2 wages.
+The modeled thresholds are $200,000 for Single, $250,000 for MFJ, and $125,000 for MFS.

 Generally no. Owner-employees must take reasonable W-2 compensation (subject to payroll taxes).
 Distributions above reasonable comp are typically not subject to SE tax.

-Use the state corporate tax rate input to include your state’s C-Corp tax.
-The card summarizes the combined corporate layer in the C-Corporation column.
+Use the state corporate tax rate input to include your state’s C Corp tax.
+The card summarizes the combined corporate layer in the C Corporation column.

-For C-Corps, you can toggle “Apply NIIT 3.8% on dividends.”
+For C Corps, you can toggle “Apply NIIT 3.8% on dividends.”
 The planner excludes NIIT on pass-through by design (see notes).

 A PDF and spreadsheet of the full Entity Matrix: assumptions, pros/cons by scenario, a reasonable-compensation checklist, and advisor notes.